Cy Twombly: Exhibitions

-Twombly's work went on display as part of Twombly and Poussin: Arcadian Painters at the Dulwich Picture Gallery in London from June 29, 2011, less than a week before Twombly's death.
+Twombly's work went on display as part of Twombly and Poussin: Arcadian Painters at the Dulwich Picture Gallery in London from June 29, 2011, less than a week before his death.
 The show was built on a quote by Twombly stating that "I would've liked to have been Poussin, if I'd had a choice, in another time" and is the first time that his work was put in an exhibition with Poussin.
 Opening in conjunction with the museum's Modern Wing, Twombly's solo exhibition—Cy Twombly: The Natural World, Selected Works 2000–2007—was on display at the Art Institute of Chicago in 2009.
 The Last Paintings, Twombly's most recent solo exhibition, began in Los Angeles in early 2012.
 Following the Hong Kong exhibition, it traveled to Gagosian Gallery locations in London and New York throughout 2012.
 The eight untitled paintings are closely related to the Camino Real group that inaugurated Gagosian Paris in 2010.